mspiegle/log-tools/README.md

 * Open a shell (typically `PowerShell` or `cmd.exe`)
 * Navigate to your log directory: `cd /path/to/log/files`
 * Run the tool: `summarize-logs.exe --help`
+* If you get a missing DLL error, install the latest version of Java

 ## Tools